Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

-The main result of this section reads as follows. \begin{theorem} Eq. (\ref{eq05}), which has a simple turning point at $z=z_{0}$, has numerically satisfactory solutions $W_{j}(u,z)$ ($j=0,\pm 1$) given by (\ref{eq18}) and (\ref{eq19}) where $c(u) \neq 0$ is arbitrary, and $\lambda_{\pm 1}(u)$ are the connection coefficients in (\ref{eq13}), having the asymptotic expansions given by (\ref{eq26a}).
-In these expressions $c(u)\mathcal{Y}(u,z)$ and $\mathcal{Z}(u,z)$ are analytic for $z \in \mathbf{Z}$ (as described after (\ref{eq17})), and slowly-varying functions for large $u$ in this domain.
+The main result of this section reads as follows. \begin{theorem} Let $f(z)$ and $g(z)$ be meromorphic functions in a domain $Z$ satisfying the conditions of this section, with $z_{0} \in Z$ being a simple zero of $f(z)$.
+Then Eq. (\ref{eq05}), which has a simple turning point at $z=z_{0}$, has numerically satisfactory solutions $W_{j}(u,z)$ ($j=0,\pm 1$) given by (\ref{eq18}) and (\ref{eq19}) where $c(u) \neq 0$ is arbitrary, and $\lambda_{\pm 1}(u)$ are the connection coefficients in (\ref{eq13}), having the asymptotic expansions given by (\ref{eq26a}).
+In these expressions $c(u)\mathcal{Y}(u,z)$ and $\mathcal{Z}(u,z)$ are analytic for $z \in \mathbf{Z} \cup \{z_{0}\}$, where $\mathbf{Z}$ is defined by (\ref{eq16a}), and slowly-varying functions for large $u$ in this domain.
 In particular, $\mathcal{Z}(u,z)$ possesses the asymptotic expansion

 uniformly for $z\in\mathbf{Z} \cup \{z_{0}\}$, where

 and for $s=1,2,3,\ldots$

 Here, $\xi$ and $\zeta$ are given by (\ref{eq06}), $\hat{E}_{s}(z)$ ($s=1,2,3,\ldots$) are the LG coefficients in (\ref{eq11}) and (\ref{eq12}) given by \cite[Eqs.
 (1.6), (1.12) - (1.15)]{Dunster:2021:SEB}, $d_{s,l}(z)$ ($l=1,2,3,\ldots$ and $s$ any integer) are given recursively by (\ref{eq36}) starting with $d_{s,0}(z)=1$, and $g_{s}(z)$ ($s=0,1,2,\ldots$) are given by (\ref{eq38}).
 Moreover, the coefficients $\Upsilon_{s}(z)$ have a removable singularity at $\xi=\zeta=0$ (which correspond to $z=z_{0}$). \end{theorem}